 A special mantra to help expand love and compassion is OM MANI PADME HUM.

 You can repeat this mantra in meditation to gain greater access to these qualities.

 Lovingkindness meditation is a wonderful way to open the heart and send yourself and others loving energy.

-Eating green foods, such as vegetables, and wearing green colors help balance Anahata.
+Eating green foods like vegetables and wearing green colors helps balance Anahata.

 Another tool for heart chakra health is sniffing essential oils.

-Rose oil is expensive but you can simply sniff it to stimulate the limbic portion of the brain.
+Rose oil is expensive, but you can sniff it to stimulate the limbic portion of the brain.
 One drop of rose oil rubbed on the heart chakra area of the chest helps to lift grief.
 Jasmine and geranium are uplifting.